-ASCIA Action Plans for Anaphylaxis will also be stored in each Learning Community and on the OHS Board in the Resource Room.
+ASCIA Action Plans for Anaphylaxis will also be stored in each Learning Community and in the Resource Room.

 Some students may keep an additional adrenaline auto injector with their Individual Anaphylaxis Management Plan and ASCIA Action Plan for Anaphylaxis in their Learning Communities.